georgasj/Skytroo/README.md

 prices.py - this is a simple scrapper used to find ticket prices.
 Its bespoke so I suggest you write your own code.
 I used this program weekly to find new prices as prices flactuate.

-Skytroo.db - this is the database that contains all the data from APIs.
+Skytroo.db - this is the database that contains all the data from APIs, wload.py and prices.py.
 Some of the tables in the database were created by using crawlers which I can share if requested.

 Play around with the code and please reach out if you are excited!